Ibrahim Sangaré (Ivorian footballer): PSV

 On 28 September 2020, following Toulouse's relegation to Ligue 2, Sangaré joined Eredivisie club PSV Eindhoven on a five-year deal.
 On 18 October, he made his debut for the club as a starter in a 3–0 win over PEC Zwolle.
 On 31 January 2021, Sangaré scored his first goal for PSV in a 3–1 loss to Feyenoord.

 On 3 December 2021, Sangaré was named the Eredivisie player of the month for November 2021.
 He was also included in the team of the month for October 2021 and December 2021 respectively.

 On 17 April 2022, Sangaré started in PSV's triumph over rivals Ajax in the KNVB Cup Final.

 On 7 August 2022, amid interest from several top European clubs, PSV announced that Sangaré had extended his contract with the club until 2027.
 On 16 August 2022, Sangaré scored in a 2–2 draw away to Rangers in the first leg of their UEFA Champions League play-off round match.
 On 2 March 2023, Sangaré scored in the quarter-finals of the KNVB Cup in a 3–1 win over ADO Den Haag.
-His shot registered in at 170km/h, making it one of the most powerful shots in recorded football history.
+His shot registered in at 170 km/h, making it one of the most powerful shots in recorded football history.
 On 30 April, he started in the KNVB Cup final against Ajax, where after drawing 1–1 in regular and extra time, PSV won their 10th title after going 3–2 on penalties.
 On 22 August, Sangaré scored in a 2–2 draw away to Rangers in the first leg of their UEFA Champions League play-off round match.